 The Wever greenfield is still on schedule for start-up at the end of 2015, but costs have risen by $100 million to a new total of $1.9 billion.
 Again, a full project summary is available for Members in my Research Note.

 In operation since 1967.
-In 2012, Koch Industries announced potential "production enhancements" at this and other sites but, since then, has not confirmed any details about capacity expansions at Fort Dodge.
+In 2012, Koch Industries announced potential "production enhancements" at this and other sites but, despite completing major expansions at its other sites, there have been no indications of any expansions at Fort Dodge.

 SUMMARY STATUS: Operational